pontusasp/fluid-simulation/blog.md

 Real-Time Fluid Dynamics for Games by Jos Stam
 URL: https://www.dgp.toronto.edu/public_user/stam/reality/Research/pdf/GDC03.pdf

-However, this paper did not go deep at all about how the mathematics works so after finishing it I also read.
+However, since most of this stuff is new to me I was still a bit confused and also found this paper talked about these concepts on a higher level so it was easier to understand.

 Fluid Simulation for Dummies by Mike Ask
 URL: https://www.mikeash.com/pyblog/fluid-simulation-for-dummies.html